-

 Suggested products to Control Powdery Mildew are:

-- Tata Contaf Plus - Dissolve 2 ml/ liter of water and Spray Bottom of the leaves
+- Tata Contaf Plus - Dissolve 2 ml/ liter of water and Spray the Bottom of the leaves

 -